Why geography should not decide care: the story behind NNHF’s founding

 The Novo Nordisk Haemophilia Foundation was founded in Zurich, Switzerland, guided by a dedicated Council of experts.
 This diverse group brought together leaders in haemophilia care, patient advocacy, and global health to shape a clear vision and strategy for the Foundation’s mission.

-Global Reach and local presence
+Global reach and local presence

 It started with a question: Why should a person’s birthplace decide the quality of their haemophilia care?